eebyak/OUG/docs/index.md

 - **OUG Founding Commitments** — the personal and moral commitments from which the OUG was originally born;
   - every person is a student;
   - every person has the right to learn;
-  - a democractic society has a responsibility to enable learning for all.
+  - a democratic society has a responsibility to enable learning for all.

 - **Bologna Founding Principles** — principles visible in the architecture of the earliest university:
   - learning is the goal;
   - the learner directs the learning relationship, while the institution holds the accountability;
   - what is available to learn is determined by learner need.

 - **Dialogue-Derived Principles** — first principles independently articulated across the blank-slate dialogues and verified with the dialogue partners.
-  - 42 principles were derived based on open dialogues
+  - 42 principles were derived based on open dialogues;
-  - the interlocuters agreed to the principles that were documented as emerging from the dialogue
+  - the interlocutors agreed to the principles that were documented as emerging from the dialogue.

-- **Institutional Design Principles** — portable structural rules synthesised from OUG commitments, the Bologna principles, the dialogue-derived principles, research, and legel realities.
+- **Institutional Design Principles** — portable structural rules synthesised from OUG commitments, the Bologna principles, the dialogue-derived principles, research, and legal realities.

 - **Antipatterns and Design Patterns** — named recurring failures and reusable counter-designs;
-  - in the spirit of Software Engineering, Design Patterns are a way to design software around best practices.
-They can also be expressed in terms of anti-patterns.
-Spagetthi code is one such anti-pattern.
-Patterns support communication at a meta-level about situations because one word (the pattern name) is easier to use than complex descriptions.
+  - in the spirit of software engineering, design patterns are a way to design systems around best practices.
+They can also be expressed as antipatterns — spaghetti code is one such antipattern.
+Patterns support communication at a meta-level about situations, because one word (the pattern name) is easier to use than a complex description.

 - **Architectural Decisions** — the specific choices made for the OUG;
-  - OUG follows as archtiecture that is a specific implementation.
+  - the OUG follows an architecture that is a specific implementation.
 It will adhere to some patterns but not all.
-Therefore it can have a signature, that describes how well these patterns are implemented.
-Like software architectures, not all patterns are used all the time.
-They are carefully chosed for a purpose and composed.
+It therefore has a signature that describes how well these patterns are implemented — like software architectures, not all patterns are used all the time.
+They are carefully chosen for a purpose and composed.
+  - *Architectural Decisions are documented and reasoned through in the book.
+This repository documents their result — the Implementing Documents below — not the decision process itself.*

 - **Implementing Documents** — the statutes, frameworks, regulations, and operating models that make those choices concrete.
-This repository is designated for their collection that can be very extensive.
+This repository is designated for their collection, which can be very extensive.
 The main reasoning behind the architectural design can be found in the book.

 ---